Indicator

 Average True Range (ATR)

-A volatility indicator that measures the average range of price movement over a specified period.
+Average True Range (ATR) is a volatility indicator that measures the average range of price movement over a specified period.
+Learn what it measures, when to trust it, and how to avoid weak signals.

 ATR measures volatility - how much an asset typically moves.
 It doesn't tell you direction, just the "size of the swings."